boyter/boyter.org/content/posts/media-clipping-using-ffmpeg-with-cache-eviction-2-random-for-disk-caching-at-scale.md

 ![Design](/static/media-clipping-using-ffmpeg-with-cache-eviction-2-random-for-disk-caching-at-scale/architecture.png#center)

-Since the solution called for using ffmpeg and dealing with very large files we designed around a resilient queue using SQS and small machines t3.small AWS instances with a large amount of disk space.
-The reason for t3 instances is the burstable network performance.
+Since the solution called for using ffmpeg and dealing with very large files we designed around a resilient queue using SQS and small machines T3.small AWS instances with a large amount of disk space.
+The reason for T3 instances is the burst-able network performance.
 The ffmpeg command as written does no transcoding so it actually uses very little CPU.
 The only real CPU usage in production is when the network bursts hence the choice of small instances.
 We have observed these instances bursting to 6 Gbps in production.
 The input files are stored in S3 and transfered to local disk and the clip when finished is pushed into S3 again.

-It was a total guess as nothing like this had been implemented at the organisation before but we assumed that users would want to make multiple clips from the same file.
+It was a total guess as nothing like this had been implemented at the organization before but we assumed that users would want to make multiple clips from the same file.
 As such it made sense to cache the files we downloaded.
 However this came with one issue, which is that because we attach local storage to the instances we need to have some way to clean up disk to ensure that we have enough space to download the original file, and to ensure we have enough space for the clip output.

 This was where the 2 random disk caching happened.
 Its also when I did a few fist pumps because I finally got to implement something I had always wanted to.
 The code for it is actually fairly simple,